akto-api-security/tests-library/remediation/DJANGO_URL_EXPOSED.md

 DEBUG = True
 ```
 This will allow you to maintain a production-safe settings file while easily keeping local settings that can differ between instances of the application.

-### Step 3: Regularly Audit Your Django Configuration

-Remember to periodically check your Django configurations to ensure that they follow security best practices, such as turning off debug mode for production environments.
-Regular updates and patches should also be performed to keep your application secure.